| Our poor feet. They take the shock that is produced with every

 to a driving a car with poor shocks, yet we stuff them away

 in stinky shoes and forget about them all day.
+Patients often say to me, "I am a pronator."

 My response is "Great, so am I !"
 We are all pronators,